Earthquakes on January 3, 2026

 2026-01-03 2026-01-03 20:45:32 UTC | 2.0ml | 37 km ESE of Malaga, New Mexico 32.066°, -103.725° | 7.7 km | - | - | - | ✓ Reviewed | USGS → |

-A magnitude 2.0 seismic event took place 37 km ESE of Malaga, New Mexico on January 3, 2026 at 20:45 UTC.
+Seismographs logged a magnitude 2.0 earthquake 37 km ESE of Malaga, New Mexico with origin time 20:45 UTC on January 3, 2026.
 In the 72 hours after this event, the USGS recorded 6 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 The event originated approximately 7.7 km below the surface, classifying it as shallow crustal.
-The epicenter is at 32.066°, -103.725°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 32.066°N, -103.725°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-03 2026-01-03 20:17:52 UTC | 4.4mb | 94 km SSW of Paracas, Peru -14.707°, -76.445° | 10.0 km | 1 | - | - | ✓ Reviewed | USGS → |